reforceN/TestRPGgame/README.md

 # TestRPGgame
-Turn Based RPG made with C++ for fun and learning, made on Windows, im trying to fix a bug where the dialog is showing multiple times
+Turn based text RPG made with C++ for fun and learning, made on Windows, im trying to fix a bug where the dialog is showing multiple times